-POLIS is involved in undergraduate and graduate teaching at all levels.
+POLIS is involved in undergraduate and Postgraduate teaching at all levels.
 It contributes to the Politics and International Studies elements of the undergraduate (Tripos) course in Human, Social, and Political Sciences (HSPS).
-At Masters level it runs three distinct degree programmes; the M.Phil in International Relations and Politics, M.Phil in Public Policy and it also supports the part-time Master of Studies (M.St.) degree in International Relations (run in conjunction with the Institute of Continuing Education).
+At Masters level it runs three distinct degree programmes; the M.Phil in Politics and International studies, M.Phil in Public Policy and it also supports the part-time Master of Studies (M.St.) degree in International Relations (run in conjunction with the Institute of Continuing Education).
 It also contributes significantly to the multi-faculty M.Phil in Political Thought and Intellectual History.
 In addition, the Department hosts around 100 PhD candidates from all over the world.

 The Department is a constituent unit of the Faculty of Human, Social and Political Science.
 The Department has its own full-time academic staff of around 28, with an additional 15 or so associated teaching members.
 All teaching members are active researchers.
 The Department leads a number of major international collaborative research projects that have attracted significant external funding.
-Recent books by members of the Department can be found in the bookcase next to the first floor kitchen, and more details of ongoing projects and initiatives are featured on the Department website.
+Recent books by members of the Department can be found in the bookcases next to the first and second floor kitchens, and more details of on-going projects and initiatives are featured on the Department website.